Century Casinos (NASDAQ:CNTY) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Century Casinos (NASDAQ:CNTY) from a hold rating to a buy rating in a report published on Tuesday morning, Zacks.com reports.
-They currently have $17.00 price objective on the stock.
+Zacks Investment Research upgraded shares of Century Casinos (NASDAQ:CNTY) from a hold rating to a buy rating in a report issued on Tuesday morning, Zacks.com reports.
+The firm currently has $17.00 price objective on the stock.

 According to Zacks, “Century Casinos,Inc. & its subsidiaries,own & operate a limited-stakes gaming casino in Cripple Creek,Colorado & are pursuing a number of additional gaming opportunities internationally & in the U.S.The Company was formed to acquire ownership interests in,and to obtain management contracts with respect to,gaming establishments.The Company generally seeks to enter into gaming operations in areas with attractive demographic attributes,high population densities,local tourism and/or predictable traffic patterns,w/ the long-term objective of establishing geographic project diversification. “

-Separately, TheStreet raised shares of Century Casinos from a d+ rating to a c rating in a research note on Tuesday, August 10th.
+Separately, TheStreet upgraded Century Casinos from a d+ rating to a c rating in a research report on Tuesday, August 10th.

-Century Casinos (NASDAQ:CNTY) last released its quarterly earnings results on Friday, November 5th.
-The company reported $0.36 EPS for the quarter, topping the Zacks’ consensus estimate of $0.27 by $0.09.
-Century Casinos had a net margin of 6.39% and a return on equity of 17.61%.
-The business had revenue of $116.61 million during the quarter, compared to analysts’ expectations of $109.80 million.
-During the same quarter in the previous year, the company earned $0.13 EPS.
-On average, research analysts expect that Century Casinos will post 0.66 EPS for the current fiscal year.
+Century Casinos (NASDAQ:CNTY) last posted its earnings results on Friday, November 5th.
+The company reported $0.36 EPS for the quarter, beating the consensus estimate of $0.27 by $0.09.
+Century Casinos had a return on equity of 17.61% and a net margin of 6.39%.
+The firm had revenue of $116.61 million for the quarter, compared to analysts’ expectations of $109.80 million.
+During the same period last year, the firm earned $0.13 EPS.
+Equities analysts anticipate that Century Casinos will post 0.66 EPS for the current year.

-A number of large investors have recently bought and sold shares of the stock.
-Panagora Asset Management Inc. raised its holdings in Century Casinos by 7.8% during the 3rd quarter.
-Panagora Asset Management Inc. now owns 40,295 shares of the company’s stock valued at $543,000 after buying an additional 2,921 shares during the last quarter.
-Citigroup Inc. raised its holdings in Century Casinos by 143.8% during the 3rd quarter.
-Citigroup Inc. now owns 3,160 shares of the company’s stock valued at $43,000 after buying an additional 1,864 shares during the last quarter.
-Rice Hall James & Associates LLC raised its holdings in Century Casinos by 0.5% during the 3rd quarter.
-Rice Hall James & Associates LLC now owns 1,579,765 shares of the company’s stock valued at $21,279,000 after buying an additional 8,540 shares during the last quarter.
-Barclays PLC raised its holdings in Century Casinos by 316.2% during the 3rd quarter.
-Barclays PLC now owns 23,934 shares of the company’s stock valued at $322,000 after buying an additional 18,183 shares during the last quarter.
-Finally, Los Angeles Capital Management LLC raised its holdings in Century Casinos by 314.8% during the 3rd quarter.
-Los Angeles Capital Management LLC now owns 113,372 shares of the company’s stock valued at $1,527,000 after buying an additional 86,042 shares during the last quarter.
+Several hedge funds have recently modified their holdings of CNTY.
+Metropolitan Life Insurance Co NY acquired a new position in shares of Century Casinos during the 1st quarter valued at $86,000.
+UBS Group AG increased its position in shares of Century Casinos by 49.1% during the 1st quarter.
+UBS Group AG now owns 6,975 shares of the company’s stock valued at $72,000 after purchasing an additional 2,298 shares during the period.
+Geode Capital Management LLC increased its position in shares of Century Casinos by 5.9% during the 1st quarter.
+Geode Capital Management LLC now owns 462,481 shares of the company’s stock valued at $4,749,000 after purchasing an additional 25,882 shares during the period.
+Northern Trust Corp increased its position in shares of Century Casinos by 58.2% during the 1st quarter.
+Northern Trust Corp now owns 446,465 shares of the company’s stock valued at $4,585,000 after purchasing an additional 164,296 shares during the period.
+Finally, Bank of New York Mellon Corp increased its position in shares of Century Casinos by 1.2% during the 1st quarter.
+Bank of New York Mellon Corp now owns 215,909 shares of the company’s stock valued at $2,217,000 after purchasing an additional 2,491 shares during the period.
 Institutional investors own 70.06% of the company’s stock.

 Century Casinos Company Profile